cuba-platform/maps-addon-demo/README.md

 # Maps demo

-This is an example of CUBA application working with the [CUBA Maps add-on](https://www.cuba-platform.com/marketplace/maps/).
+This is an example of CUBA application working with the [CUBA Maps premium add-on](https://www.cuba-platform.com/marketplace/maps/).

 The application has three entities with corresponding screens: